nelly2k/notes/coding/aws/architectire/well-architected.md

 - What is the timeline of the project?

 # Modern Application Development
-There is no right design, jus`t a series of improvements.
+There is no right design, just a series of improvements.
 All about tactics.

 - Idea